Bytezz/alarm/README.md

 ```

 # Notes
-Forked from [Wake Mobile](https://gitlab.gnome.org/kailueke/wake-mobile), a proof-of-concept alarm app that uses systemd timers to wake up the system.
+Forked from [Birdie](https://github.com/Dejvino/birdie) which is forked from [Wake Mobile](https://gitlab.gnome.org/kailueke/wake-mobile), a proof-of-concept alarm app that uses systemd timers to wake up the system.

-Logo icon adapted from [freesvg.org #1](https://freesvg.org/1526107263) and [freesvg.org #2](https://freesvg.org/1552814098) (Public Domain).

-Alarm sound is a custom recording, released into Public Domain.